 Users or applications submit tasks to the RMS, which schedules the tasks for execution.
 As part of the process of estimating efficient task schedules, the RMS must balance resource-usage costs against user benefits.
 Specifically, there might not exist sufficient resources to maximize the benefits to all users.
 Thus the RMS must quantify the costs associated with the entire range of network services.
-These costs include bandwidth, task execuTim Levin Anteon Corporation Monterey, CA tion speed, latency, storage, etc. Costing of security services in this context has received little attention.
+These include bandwidth, task execution speed, latency, jitter, etc. Costing of security services in this context has received little attention.
 The challenge is to associate costs with the entire range of network security services.

 The purpose of this paper is to present a preliminary taxonomy of security services, and to show how this taxonomy can be used as the foundation of a system for supplying security-costing information to an RMS.
 Section 2 presents our preliminary taxonomy.
 Section 3 is a sketch for how the structure of the taxonomy might be used to define quality of security service requests to an RMS.
-Section 4 examines how the cost of using various elements of the taxonomy might be presented to an RMS; and Section 5 is a discussion and conclusion.
+Section 4 examines how the cost of using various elements of the taxonomy might be presented to an RMS; and Section 4 is a summary conclusion.